-Today, this industry has spawned a more elaborate cast of characters: rented consultants packing rosy projections about job creation and tax revenue; subsidy-tracking consultants who help companies avoid leaving money on the table; and even an embryonic industry to help businesses buy and sell unused economic development tax credits, now legalised in at least four states.
+Today, this industry has spawned a more elaborate cast of characters: rented consultants packing rosy projections about job creation and tax revenue; subsidytracking consultants who help companies avoid leaving money on the table; and even an embryonic industry to help businesses buy and sell unused economic development tax credits, now legalised in at least four states.

 States and corporate lobbyists justify economic development tax breaks by claiming job creation and tax base enhancements.
 But they routinely fail to deliver on both counts.
 Investigative journalists, non-profit researchers, and state auditors routinely find companies many companies - that have failed to create or retain as many jobs as they said they would.
 Companies that are paying poverty wages or failing to provide healthcare to their employees.
 Companies that are abandoning the cities and sprawling onto farmland and natural spaces.
 Even companies that are outsourcing jobs offshore.
-It is not unusual to find companies that have not created any new jobs, even some that have actually laid people off since receiving the subsidies.
-Others that got subsidised just to move existing jobs from one place to another, where they are proclaimed to be 'new.'
+It is not unusual to find companies that have not created any new jobs, even some that have actutax competition issue

-tax competition issue

-The great American jobs and tax scam Greg LeRoy ı Editorial John Christensen 3 Export processing zones: the Kenyan experience Bob Awuor 4 Capital mobility and the effects of tax competition Alex Cobham 6 Ready, steady, GO for Nairobi 7 Tax competition: a case of winner takes all?
-Richard Murphy 8 Reviews and new research 10 Campaigns and TJN news П Calendar 13 Guest editor: John Christensen Editor: Jenny Kimmis email: info@taxjustice.net Published by the Tax Justice Network International Secretariat Ltd © Tax Justice Network 2006 For free circulation ISSN 1746-7691
+The great American jobs and tax scam Greg LeRoy I Editorial John Christensen 3 Export processing zones: the Kenyan experience Bob Awuor 4 Capital mobility and the effects of tax competition Alex Cobham 6 Ready, steady, GO for Nairobi 7 Tax competition: a case of winner takes all?
+Richard Murphy 8 Reviews and new research 10 Campaigns and TJN news П Calendar 13 Guest editor: John Christensen Editor: Jenny Kimmis email: info@taxjustice.net Published by the Tax Justice Network International Secretariat Ltd © Tax Justice Network 2006

+For free circulation

+ISSN 1746-7691